-CSOs and CISOs face a myriad of security challenges but more recently, the insider threat has taken a stranglehold on the evolving list of top risks to look out for in 2017.
+CSOs and CISOs face a myriad of security challenges but more recently, the insider threat has taken a stranglehold on the evolving list of top risks to look out.

 As security professionals, we spend a lot of time focusing on external threats but the greatest cyber security threat to organisations are no longer the malicious outsider hacking from beyond network firewalls.